-How will marking be effected?
+How will marking be affected?

 Staff on strike will not be marking during the strike.

-How will my assessments be effected?
+How will my assessments be affected?

 When will my lecture happen?

-UCU has advised members not to reschedule classes that have been effected by the strike however this is at the discretion of the lecturer.
+UCU has advised members not to reschedule classes that have been affected by the strike however this is at the discretion of the lecturer.
 The University have confirmed they will be working with the schools to ensure there is minimal disruption to the curriculum.